kobolabs/epub-spec/README.md

 ### Sideloading for Testing Purposes

 Kobo encourages the testing of content on all its reading platforms by sideloading.
 Content should display identically whether sideloaded or downloaded to a device from the Kobo store.
-Instances where this is not the case can be reported to renderingissues@kobo.com and the epub in question will be logged for investigation.
+Instances where this is not the case can be reported to renderingissues@kobo.com and the ePub in question will be logged for investigation.

 Here’s how to sideload content on Kobo's reading platforms: